 3. A local recycling hauler picks up the recycled reCUPs and brings them to the MRF.

-4. Local MRF (material recovery facility) purchases the recycled reCUPs from the recycling hauler.
+4. Local MRF (materials recovery facility) purchases the recycled reCUPs from the recycling hauler.
 The materials get baled.

 5. Recycled paper mills purchase the bales of recycled reCUPs and turn the materials into recycled paper.